 India is a diverse market, where food habits and weather conditions vary widely from city to city.
 Hence to succeed Pan-India, companies have to adapt to local circumstances.
 BigBasket shares samples of localized consumables, from leafy greens in Mumbai to Sona Masoori (a variety of rice) in Bengaluru.

 Indian customers have an ingrained habit to touch and feel fruits and vegetables before purchasing.
-To counter this, BigBasket introduced a no-questions-asked return policy and allowed customers to do partial return if they were not satisfied with the quality of particular items from the order.
+To counter this, BigBasket introduced a no-questions-asked return policy and allowed customers to do partial returns if they were not satisfied with the quality of particular items from the order.
 This move helped the Company to garner customer trust.
 The Company also offered to return approximately 50% of the item value if any item was missing from their order.
 BigBasket has stated that 65% of its orders contain fruits and vegetables and is one of the biggest retailers in India concerning fruit and vegetable sales.

 BigBasket Business Model: How BigBasket Makes Money?

-There are two aspects of BigBasket’s operations: Purchasing farm produces personal care products, and second, managing the stock in its warehouses in the cities where it is operational.
+There are two aspects of BigBasket’s operations: Purchasing a farm that produces personal care products, and second, managing the stock in its warehouses in the cities where it is operational.

-For managing the supply of fresh and perishable goods such as meat, vegetables, and fruits, the Company ties up directly with the respective suppliers, grocery stores, dark stores (only cater to online delivery services) to maintain inventory.
+For managing the supply of fresh and perishable goods such as meat, vegetables, and fruits, the Company ties up directly with the respective suppliers, grocery stores, and dark stores (only cater to online delivery services) to maintain inventory.

 When BigBasket was launched in December 2011, the stocks they kept were not as much as today.
 With the growth in business, the Company moved to an inventory model for most of its products in 2013.
-Inventory model means the Company purchases products from suppliers like P&G, HUL, farmers, mills.
+The inventory model means the Company purchases products from suppliers like P&G, HUL, farmers, and mills.
 Its procurement centers are spread across the country, based on its operations.